suit-wg/architecture/draft-ietf-suit-architecture.md

 manifest.
 For example, protocols for transferring firmware images and manifests to the device need to be available as well as the status tracker functionality.
-Devices also require a mechanism to discover the status tracker(s) and/or firmware servers, for example using pre-configured hosts, LwM2M bootstrap, or {{RFC6763}} DNS-SD.
+Devices also require a mechanism to discover the status tracker(s) and/or firmware servers, for example using pre-configured hostnames or {{RFC6763}} DNS-SD.
 These building blocks have been developed by various organizations under the umbrella of an IoT device management solution.
 The LwM2M protocol is one IoT device management protocol.